Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--_5IROo4_H4.md

 ### Transcript

-> um i thought watch the vod i thought you meant like i should watch the vaude on the vaude if you're watching the vaude i see you
+> i thought watch the vod i thought you meant like i should watch the vaude on the vaude if you're watching the vaude i see you